PotatoMan291/PotatoMan291/README.md

 - Saxthor, aka Sax or PotatoMan
 - A guy from Costa Rica
-- Likes games a lot, like Cyberpunk 2077, Elden Ring, Signalis, Death Stranding and many more
+- Likes games a lot, like Cyberpunk 2077, Elden Ring, Signalis, Death Stranding, Silent Hill and many more
 - Listens to music a lot, mostly metal, like Sleep Token and Spiritbox
 - Might use this to upload projects from college, feel free to check them if you want (Note: Most, if not, all of them are gonna be in Spanish)
 - Art made by @batsunozuchi on BlueSky